aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/VenusBoss.md

 ## Post move logic
 There is some logic that may happen after a move's usage, but only if all of the following conditions are fufilled:

-- Either move 1 or 2 was used or move 3 was used, but the additional quantity of seeds to throw was either 1 or 2 which has 2/3 chances to happen (2/4 instead if hardmode is true)
+- Either move 1 or 2 was used (arm slam or arm sweep) or move 3 was used (grounded seeds throws), but the additional quantity of seeds to throw was either 1 or 2 which has 2/3 chances to happen (2/4 instead if hardmode is true)
 - Either an RNG check passes with 21% (36% if hardmode is true) or all of the following conditions are fufilled at once:
     - [HPPercent](../../Actors%20states/HPPercent.md) is 0.33 or lower
     - This enemy is the only enemy party member left